AwdeDarkar/personalsite/README.md

   + SQLite database created with the needed schema
   + Filler content made for all main webpages

-0.3: Skills System
+0.3: Skills System - done 2020-03-23 19:50

-  + Be able to create and delete skills as needed.
+  + Be able to create skills as needed.
   + Be able to create a plaintext blog post and 'tag' it with a skill so that the skill appears under the relevant skills feed.

 0.4: Content Added

-  + Replace filler content with real content (esp.
+  + Replace filler content with real (minimal) content (esp.
 Home, About, and Contact pages)

 0.5: Styling